air01a/maware_poc/README.md

 # maware_poc
-Homemade malware to test antivirus detection capability
+Homemade malware to test antivirus detection capability.

+Written in python to do it quickly.